 - Transport in a safari vehicle, including gas and the salary of your guide can easily cost over 800 USD for the safari mentioned above, to be divided by the number of people in your group.

 - The cheapest options for accommodation and food will cost at least 150-200 USD per person, including basic camping, the necessary gear, food and a cook.
 You’ll have to spend up to 2000 USD per person for 1 night in one of the most luxurious lodges.

 - As we are a registered tour operator, we also pay taxes, insurance, licences, etc.

-As you can see, the cost of just these 4 aspects adds up to around 700 USD considering a group of 6 people, which is the maximum size, and much more for smaller groups.
-There’s a few extra smaller costs to take into consideration, and we obviously try to get a little bit of profit for our work as well.
+As you can see, the cost of just these 4 aspects adds up to around over 600 USD considering a group of 6 people, which is the maximum size, and much more for smaller groups.
+There’s a few extra smaller costs to take into consideration, and we obviously need to cover the cost of our work as well.

 KEEPING IT AS CHEAP AS POSSIBLE WITH A GROUP CAMPING SAFARI

 We can conclude 2 important things from the explanation above: